Mile High Miracle: Peyton Manning

 Manning finished 28/43 for 290 yards and three touchdowns, with two interceptions (one of which being the 39 yard pick-six by Graham) and two fumbles, one that he lost.

 Jacoby Jones

 Jacoby Jones was on the receiving end of the "Mile High Miracle" play that forced the game into overtime.
 Jones finished the game with 2 receptions for 77 yards and 1 touchdown, plus 74 return yards on kickoff and punt returns.

 Trindon Holliday

 Holliday's 90-yard punt return and 104-yard kickoff return were the longest ever in each NFL postseason category (with the latter broken just three weeks later by Jacoby Jones in Super Bowl XLVII).
-His 248 total special teams return yards were an NFL postseason record as well, breaking Andre Coleman's record of 244 return yards in Super Bowl XXIX (and later tied by Desmond Howard in Super Bowl XXXI).
+His 248 total special teams return yards were an NFL postseason record as well, breaking the previous record of 244 return yards jointly held by Andre Coleman in Super Bowl XXIX and Desmond Howard in Super Bowl XXXI.